THE

 officer executing the warrant shall be accompanied by the person laying the

-by whom the warrant is issued so directs, be accompanied by a duly qualified
+warrant is issued so directs, be accompanied by a duly qualified medical

 (3) If